 Through multiple artistic media, two exhibitions comprising works from seventeen contemporary Chinese and American artists engage perennial tensions between the material and the spiritual in human life and in society.
-Presented by Duke Initiatives in Theology and the Arts, the first exhibition, Matter + Spirit: A Chinese/American Exhibition, will be on display in Duke Chapel from August 15 to October 15; the second exhibition, Transcendence and Immanence: The Sacred Ink Wash Art of DaoZi, will be displayed in the Chapel from October 20 to November 26.
+Presented by Duke Initiatives in Theology and the Arts, the first exhibition, Matter + Spirit: A Chinese/American Exhibition, will be on display in Duke Chapel from August 15 to October 15; the second exhibition, Transcendence + Immanence: The Sacred Ink Wash Art of DaoZi, will be displayed from October 20 to November 26 in the Chapel and in the hallway on lowest level (rooms 00) of Duke Divinity School's Westbrook Building.

 The exhibitions can be viewed at the Chapel daily from 10:00 a.m. to 8:00 p.m., except when a service or other event is in progress; check the Chapel’s website calendar for details.
 There is no fee for admission.